frequently asked questions

 This depends on your current and future usage.
 As a rough guide multiply your current Daily usage x 0.4.
 But a good solar expert can be much more accurate taking into consideration your energy requirements now, and into the future.

-This is where a well-trained consultant and a proper site review will be required as there remains no hard and fast rule.
+This is where a well-trained Solar Star and a proper site review will be required as there remains no hard and fast rule.

 Yes, by State government, Federal government, The Australian Energy Regulator, local wholesale energy provider, your chosen energy retailer, The Renewable Energy Act 2000, REC Registry, The Clean Energy Council, The Renewable Energy Regulator, Smart Energy Council, The Electrical Safety Office, Australian Wiring Rules Standards, Work Safe Australia, The Building Code, Work cover, Master Electricians amongst others.